abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 What kinds of rules?
 We can categorize them in three groups.

 First off, a type has to have a *definition* which specifies what it is.
-Note that this is not a morphism from one type to the other, but from one type universe, to another type universe.
+Note that this arrow is different from what we perceive as an arrow --- it is not a value-level arrow (from one type to the other), but is a type-level arrow (from one kind of type, to another (we will discuss kinds later)).
 This is known as a *type formation rule*.

 ![A type represented as a ball](../06_type/rule_type_formation.svg)

 Next up, a type has to have at least one arrow pointing to the new type.
 This is known as a *term introduction rule* ("term" being the word for "value").
-In programming, it is called a *constructor*.
+In programming, it is called a *constructor*, and it is a value-level arrow (e.g. function).

 ![A type and an arrow pointing towards it](../06_type/rule_term_introduction.svg)

 Finally, as we don't want to construct types just for the sake of constructing new types, a type has to have at least one arrow coming *from* this new type.
-This is known as a *term elimination rule* (as if we are eliminating the type by replacing it with the result of the method).
+This is value-level arrow (function) known as a *term elimination rule* (as if we are eliminating the type by replacing it with the result of the method).

 ![A type and an arrow, coming from it ](../06_type/rule_term_elimination.svg)

+In summary

+>A type is defined by defining these three arrows:
+>1.
+One type-level arrow (type formation).
+>2.
+At least one value-level arrow for which the type is the target (term introduction).
+>3.
+At least one value-level arrow for which it is the source (term elimination).
+{: .definition}

 OK, I think we went too far in trying to define type theory without actually defining type theory, so we will proceed with the formulas... after our second long disclaimer.